Updating A Will

 Many recommend the practice of reviewing your will annually to ensure everything is in order.
 You may also decide to change the will when familial or asset conditions change.
 Many circumstances may indicate that you should update your will:

 - Family Events – Did you recently get married, divorced or remarried?
 Did you adopt or have a child?
 If so, you need to reexamine your will.
-For newly-born, recently adopted and older children, you should also be sure you update the guardianship appointment.

 - Estate Events – If your assets significantly increase or decrease in value, such as if your stock value changes substantially or you bought or sold a noteworthy asset, you should reexamine your will.